 9. Cat-proof your couch.

 To protect your sofa and furniture from becoming a scratching post, cover those surfaces and reinforce with double-sided sticky tape.
 Then, put an actual scratching post nearby so your cat can indulge their instincts somewhere appropriate (not your vintage loveseat).
 And get rid of your recliner.
-Sorry!
+Sorry to your dad’s favorite chair in your house.
 Krieger warns that cats often get caught underneath.

 10. Hide away sharp objects.

 That magnetic knife rack that makes you feel like a profesh chef?
 Not super safe for cats who like to prowl the kitchen late at night.
-Then there are scissors and razors that should be hidden away.
+Also hide away scissors and razors.

 It’s a lot, we know.
 Fur, spills, hairballs, and more dubious messes are par for the course of being a pet parent.
-At least these precautions will keep your new cat (and your stuff) safe.
+But these precautions will keep your new cat (and your entire house) safe.